 Our Approach to Writing

-At Longney, we adopt a Try, Use, Refine mastery approach to teaching writing which concentrates on starting with raw basic skills (through a purposeful and engaging context), drilling them and practicing the isolated skill (Try It), then giving children a wide range of opportunities to apply those skills in a variety of writing opportunities (Use It) and writer’s licence is given through the completely independent selection of task and stimuli (Prove It).
+At Longney, we adopt a Try, Use, Refine mastery approach to teaching writing which concentrates on starting with raw basic skills (through a purposeful and engaging context), drilling them and practicing the isolated skill (Try It), then giving children a wide range of opportunities to apply those skills in a variety of writing opportunities (Use It) and writer’s licence is given through the completely independent selection of task and stimuli (Refine It).

 This approach enables children to focus on individual skills before needing to consider the wider toolkit of writing; this greatly enables writers with previous low-confidence to flourish.
 As children embed a skill over the course of unit of lessons, learning is remembered and application of previously-taught skills are systemic.
 The mastery approach encourages a depth of understanding, encourages application of skills in more than one way and exercises metacognition in the writing process.